downlinko/downlinko.github.io/_posts/development/2018-08-07-windows-10-bit-version-check.md

 Let’s get started…

-## Step #1: What Is the Difference Between 32-Bit and 64-Bit Versions of Windows?
+What Is the Difference Between 32-Bit and 64-Bit Versions of Windows?

 The terms 32-bit and 64-bit refer to **the way a computer's processor handles information**.